haribharadwaj/syllabi/PurdueSLHS553_ImplantableDevices.md

 requirements, deadlines and grading percentages are subject to changes that may be necessitated by a revised semester calendar or other circumstances beyond the instructor's control.
-Relevant changes to this course will be posted onto the course website or can be obtained by contacting the instructor via email.
+Relevant changes to this course will be announced on Brightspace or can be obtained by contacting the instructor via email or Slack.
 You are expected to read your
-\@purdue.edu email on a frequent basis.
+\@purdue.edu email on a frequent basis and consult Brightspace announcements.

 ## Academic integrity
 See